-This patient initially presented in a state of excited delirium or violent psychosis and required pharmacologic intervention to provide rapid sedation for the safety of the patient and paramedics.
-The agent used in this case was ketamine (IM 3 - 5 mg/kg).
-The South Western Ontario Regional Base Hospital Program recognizes that not all care providers will be familiar with ketamine use for this purpose and therefore, we are providing a brief information sheet.
+This patient initially presented in a state of excited delirium and required pharmacologic intervention to provide rapid sedation for the safety of the patient and paramedics.

+The agent used in this case was IM ketamine (3 - 5 mg/kg).
+The South Western Ontario Regional Base Hospital Program recognizes that not all care providers will be familiar with ketamine use for this purpose and therefore, we are providing a brief information sheet regarding basic pharmacology, typical appearance of a patient sedated with ketamine as well as information on some of the potential, yet very rare, complications of ketamine use and steps to help manage these complications.

 Ketamine is typically termed a "dissociative agent" as it has the ability to provide rapid analgesia and amnesia while maintaining protective airway reflexes and stable cardiorespiratory status.
-A patient under the effects of a significant dose of ketamine will maintain adequate oxygenation and ventilation.
-They will be unresponsive while commonly exhibiting spontaneous eye opening.
-The duration of action is normally on the order of 15 - 25minutes.
+A patient under the effects of a significant dose of ketamine will generally be comfortably breathing at a normal respiratory rate and will be unresponsive while commonly maintaining spontaneous eye opening.
+The duration of action is normally on the order of 15 - 25 minutes.